vmstio/docs/content/rules/process.md

 ### Brand Accounts

-Brands who create accounts [in violation of our policies](/rules/brands) will generally be asked to  migrate their account to a different instance.
+Brands who create accounts [in violation of our policies](/rules/brands) will generally be asked to migrate their account to a different server.
 These types of violations should be handled by Administrators.

 ## Report Types

 There are three main types of reports on Mastodon

-* vmst.io user vs vmst.io user (intra-instance)
+* vmst.io user vs vmst.io user (intra-server)
-* vmst.io user vs federated instance user (inter-instance)
+* vmst.io user vs federated server user (inter-server)
-* federated instance user vs vmst.io user (inter-instance)
+* federated server user vs vmst.io user (inter-server)

-### Intra-Instance Reports
+### Intra-Server Reports

 When our users report our users, we are only accountable to ourselves.
 In this case it’s likely that someone will be unhappy with the results of the reporting and subsequent action.
 We must do what is right and in the best interest of the community.

-While members can appeal, they also have the ability to migrate their account to another instance if the resulting moderation actions do not satisfy them.
+While members can appeal, they also have the ability to migrate their account to another server if the resulting moderation actions do not satisfy them.

-### Inter-Instance Reports
+### Inter-Server Reports

-When reports involve other instances, we must always be mindful that there is a moderation team involved in both places.
+When reports involve other servers, we must always be mindful that there is a moderation team involved in both places.
-Our team is responsible for the enforcement of our rules on our instance, and other instances may have rules and interests that are different from our own.
+Our team is responsible for the enforcement of our rules on our server, and other servers may have rules and interests that are different from our own.

 #### vmst.io vs The Federation

-When our members report another instance user, we have the ability to prohibit the remote user from interacting with our members, but we cannot control what the moderation team of the other instance does with their report.
+When our members report another server user, we have the ability to prohibit the remote user from interacting with our members, but we cannot control what the moderation team of the other server does with their report.
 If we take action to limit their account and it’s abilities, those only impact it’s interaction with OUR users.

-If there are entire instances that are engaging in behaviors that are putting our users at risk, or where the user-base is consistently in violation of our rules, then we may take action to defederate the entire instance.
+If there are entire servers that are engaging in behaviors that are putting our users at risk, or where the user-base is consistently in violation of our rules, then we may take action to defederate the entire server.

 #### The Federation vs vmst.io

-When users of another instance report our users, we must be mindful of two things:
+When users of another server report our users, we must be mindful of two things:

-* Are they violating OUR instance rules?
+* Are they violating OUR server rules?
 * Are they making us look like a bunch of jerks?

-If we have members who are continually getting reported by other instances, those administrators and moderators may eventually take action to defederate our instance.
+If we have members who are continually getting reported by other servers, those administrators and moderators may eventually take action to defederate our server.

-If what our members are doing are not in violation of our rules, but are deemed inappropriate for the community of another instance, then that’s their prerogative to take action to limit that user from interacting with their users, just as we can do the same.
+If what our members are doing are not in violation of our rules, but are deemed inappropriate for the community of another server, then that’s their prerogative to take action to limit that user from interacting with their users, just as we can do the same.

 If you see reports that may rise to this level, please raise the issue in Slack so we can discuss.